-The kombucha experience was another "Aha!" moment about being honest with myself-what it looks and feels like and how I haven't been as good with it as I once thought.
+The kombucha experience was another "Aha!" moment about being honest with myself.
+What it looks and feels like and how I haven't been as good with with being honest with myself as I once thought I was.

 I think back to how I have down played the frequency of how much I drank with both doctors and therapists, because I was so in denial about how the drinking could be a problem.
-But I knew.
+But I knew it was a problem.
 Did I know?
 It's hard for me to separate out knowing that there would be disapproval and knowing drinking was causing harm and knowing it could be causing and complicating my issues.

-In the past when I looked up "moderate" drinking I have been so dismissive of the amounts, thinking it was so so so unrealistic that any one really drinks that way, comparing it to the unrealistic small portion sizes on food labels.
+In the past when I looked up "moderate" drinking I have been so dismissive of the amounts, thinking it was so so so unrealistic that any one really drinks that way.
+I would compare it to the unrealistic small portion sizes on food labels.
 I assumed doctors would hold that unrealistic moderate drinking standard so I dismissed that I could have an open conversation about drinking.
-They would because they would be extremists, I wouldn't be exposed to having a problem when I didn't have one against realistic expectations.
+The labels and those who believed the labels were extremists to me.
+I told myself that against realistic expectations I wouldn't be exposed to having a problem.

-Interestingly, one time I was more honest about the amounts I was drinking, the therapist asked me if I was concerned with my drinking and I said no. And she said ok, and moved on.
-The window of truth taken that closed so quickly.
-I continued "to believe" that drinking wasn't causing or adding to my problems.
+Interestingly, one time I was more honest about the amounts I was drinking.
+The therapist asked me if I was concerned with my drinking and I said no. And she said ok, and we moved on.
+The window of truth closed so quickly.
+I continued "to believe" that drinking wasn't causing or adding to any of my problems.

 On and off for the last 10 years I have gone to therapy.
 I like talking to a professional, getting some skills to think through my life.
 I really needed it to process the sudden death of my mom a couple of years ago.
-We never talked about how much I was drinking, I didn't think it was a contributing factor to how I was sitting with my grief, the emotions tied up in my relationship with both my mom, dad and brother.
-I did benefit from these sessions but so much more could have come out of them if my drinking and the drinking of my family was in the mix of some of our conversations.
+Again, we never talked about how much I was drinking.
+I didn't think it was a contributing factor to how I was sitting with my grief, the emotions tied up in my relationship with both my mom, dad and brother.
+I did benefit from these sessions but so much more could have come out of them if my drinking and the drinking of my family was in the mix of our sessions.
 I feel like writing to her now and saying that I was holding back on my truths.
 But what would that do?